For companies of all sizes, handling business personal property taxes can be a beast.

 - Locate the correct business personal property tax return form.
 Every state/county can have a different return form; to find it you’ll need to visit the assessor’s website or call the assessor’s office.

 - Fill out the form information.
 It’s all fairly similar across forms, including things like owner name, property, and basic account information.
 Per the assets, you’ll also need to input things like acquisition year, prior year cost, additions, disposals, etc. If you’re not using software you’ll need to do this by hand, one account at a time.
-(Not an option for companies that have thousands of returns!)
 And don’t forget to review the assessor’s rules to determine if the account is exempt from filing.
 In some states, if your value is less than a certain amount you don’t need to file a return.

 - Supply supplemental information if necessary.
 A lot of forms ask you to attach a detailed listing of assets with their classifications, age, costs, and values.
 Analysts may do this manually using Excel; or they can use software to quickly produce spreadsheets for asset listings, additions, disposals, transfers, etc.